-This summer, DJ Tujamo visited the biggest nightclub in Montenegro, Tophill.
+This summer, DJ Tujamo visited Montenegro.
 He is a German, electro-house-music producer, who along with Plastik Funk and Sneakbo released the single “Dr. Who!”, which peaked at number 21 on the UK Singles Chart.
 In 2016 Tujamo took position #78 in the top 100 best DJs according to DJMag.
 We would like to draw your attention to our conversation with DJ Tujamo #flashbackmontesummer2017

 #mnetoday: Welcome again to Montenegro.

 #mnetoday: It’s your fourth time here.
 How do you feel when you come here?